 Goldman Sachs Bank — Offering the best current rate on a one year CD, Goldman Sachs sports a terrific 1.50% APY.
 In fact, Goldman Sachs is also the only Bank on our list to offer a six year CD term with an APY of 2.45%.
 That APY is the highest of any CD term offered by the five banks you see featured here.
 There is a $500 minimum deposit required to open a CD account, and early withdrawal penalties do apply.

 The Goldman Sachs Bank savings account has a 1.20% APY and was recently rated by MONEY magazine as the best standalone account for savings in 2016.
 Unlike some of the other banks however, Goldman Sachs Bank is a little light on their other product offerings.
 CDs and online savings are currently their only online deposit accounts.

 Discover Bank — Discover Bank currently offers one year CD term at 1.35% APY.
 As you work your way up the Discover CD scale, the interest rates can get as high as 2.35% (on a 10 year term).
 The minimum deposit to open a CD with Discover is $2,500.

 Discover Bank also very recently launched an online checking account with cash back.
-All account holders can earn 1% cash back on every single debit card transaction.
-If you’re gunshy about owning a credit card and taking advantage of rewards programs, this kind of account is a perfect match.
+All account holders can earn 10 cents per transaction, up to 100 transactions per month.
+This means the potential for $120 a year in cashback!
+If you’re gun-shy about owning a credit card and taking advantage of rewards programs, this kind of account is a perfect match.
 Lastly, the Discover Savings Account currently offers a 1.15% APY and has no minimum deposit requirement.

 12 Month CD vs High Yield Savings Account